kapilsh/personal-website/_posts/2016-03-01-geometry-of-regression.markdown

 comments: true
 ---

 A picture is worth a thousand words.
-[This post](http://stats.stackexchange.com/questions/123651/geometric-interpretation-of-multiple-correlation-coefficient-r-and-coefficient) on Stack Exchange gives a great description of the graphic and geometric representation of [Linear Regression](https://en.wikipedia.org/wiki/Linear_regression) problems.
+[This post on stats Stack Exchange ](http://stats.stackexchange.com/questions/123651/geometric-interpretation-of-multiple-correlation-coefficient-r-and-coefficient) gives a great description of the geometric representation of [Linear Regression](https://en.wikipedia.org/wiki/Linear_regression) problems.
 Let's see this in action using some simple examples.

 The below graphic, which appeared in the original stack-exchange post, captures the essence of Linear Regression very aptly.